OFFICE OF THE SELECTBOARD

 Animal Control Ordinance: VLCT Model Policy

-Prior conversations have been held in Selectboard meetings during the last couple years where people have expressed concerns about neighbors’ dogs and capturing them in situations where they didn’t feel safe.
+Prior conversations have been held in Selectboard meetings during the last couple years where people have expressed concerns about neighbors’ dogs and handling situations where they didn’t feel safe.
 The Vermont League of Cities and Towns have a model policy that towns can adopt.
-The ordinance has not been created yet but, the ordinance possibilities are presented.
-A formal process to create and follow the ordinance will be in order.
+The ordinance has not been created yet but, the ordinance component will be presented here.
+A formal process to create an ordinance will be followed.
 Edwards will proceed with brief conversations about which aspects of the ordinance Halifax should consider adopting.

 - Animal waste being left on neighbors’ properties: Edwards hasn’t heard that this is a problem in Halifax.
 Community members present at the meeting agreed this section of the ordinance doesn’t pertain to the Town of Halifax.